Commitment To Excellence

 One of the most important parts of any divorce settlement is an alimony or spousal support agreement.
 Alimony is designed to help dependent spouses maintain a lifestyle similar to what they enjoyed during their marriage, but is based on information available at the time of the divorce.
-Many times after the divorce, the circumstances which lead to the initial alimony agreement can change, and as a result, allow for either the dependent party or the supporting party to seek a modification of their alimony agreement.
+Many times after the divorce, the circumstances that led to the initial alimony agreement can change, and as a result, allow for either the dependent party or the supporting party to seek a modification of their alimony agreement.

-When can the Supporting Party Reduce Alimony Payments?
+When Can The Supporting Party Reduce Alimony Payments?

 - Substantial involuntary decreases in income

 - An illness or disability after the initial alimony settlement that impacts the ability to maintain the current agreement